-This buttermilk cornbread recipe is not your typical cornbread.
-It’s sweet and moist and easy and, though it’s decidedly not traditional southern style, we love it anyways.
-It may just be the best cornbread we’ve ever had.
+This buttermilk cornbread recipe isn’t your typical cornbread.
+It’s sweet and moist and easy and, though it’s decidedly not traditional southern style, we love it.
+Actually, it just may be the best cornbread we’ve ever had.

 This buttermilk cornbread isn’t your typical cornbread.
 It’s better.
 And it’s prompting folks who’ve tried it to say stuff like, “Wow!”
 “Heavenly.”
 “The best cornbread we’ve ever had.”
 “It is so worth the calories!”
 “Almost like eating cake.”
 “Stop me before I make another!”
 We think a large part of the reason why it’s drawing such accolades is because it’s completely the opposite of your typical dry cornbread, explains author Zoe Nathan.
 So much so that it can stand on its own without needing to be slathered with butter, she continues.
 A word to the wise, it’s sorta sinfully sweet.
 As such, it’s definitely not Southern.
 But it’s wildly versatile and pretty darn irresistible.
 And most everyone who we’ve shared it with has immediately asked for the recipe.
 Sorta makes you want to drop everything and run to the kitchen to try it, eh?
 This recipe has been updated.
 Originally published July 2, 2015.–Renee Schettler Rossi

 Buttermilk Cornbread Recipe